 will become a problem for a number of companies!

-And this is happening when the new EU Privacy Regulation is about to be approved with its massive fines.
+And this is happening when the new EU Privacy Regulation is now in place with its massive fines.
 Privacy by design and security by design are the most effective tool to protect companies against potential liabilities.
-And their usage – already requested by data protection authorities – will become compulsory with the new EU Privacy Regulation.
+And their usage – already requested by data protection authorities – are compulsory with the new EU Privacy Regulation.

 2. Customers will rely on sensors.
 This means that in case of their malfunctioning new potential liabilities might arise.
 When it comes for instance to connected cars, statutory provisions oblige only vehicle owners to ensure the vehicle.
 But what happens if an accident is caused by the malfunctioning of an IoT components such as a sensor that did not detect an obstacle?
 The liability might be passed to the car manufacturer and in turn to its supplier.

-3. 48.8 million of cyber attacks occurred in 2014 causing damages in the range of $ 445 bn.
-Sensors and Internet of Things devices will exponentially become potential targets for cyber attacks.
+3. Sensors and Internet of Things devices will exponentially become potential targets for cyber attacks.
 Again, a privacy by design and a security by design approach might mitigate such risks, but also cyber risk insurance policies are becoming a useful resource.

 Let me end this article with a customized version of an Italian motto

 You cannot ride the “motorbike” of the Internet of Things without an helmet

 And the IoT is a motorbike that you cannot miss